University of Hartford: Campus

-Dedicated in 2008, the Mort and Irma Handel Performing Arts Center is a 55000 sqftfacility that is the instructional home for collegiate and Community Division students studying Theatre, Musical Theater and Dance at the Hartt School.
+Dedicated in 2008, the Mort and Irma Handel Performing Arts Center is a 55000 sqftfacility that is the instructional home for collegiate and Community Division students studying theatre, Musical Theater and Dance at the Hartt School.
 It contains five dance studios, four theatre rehearsal studios, three vocal studios, and two black box theatres, as well as faculty offices, a community room, and a cafe.
-The facility is located on the Westbourne Parkway in Hartford, on the old site of the Thomas Cadillac dealership.
-The building is named after Morton E. Handel and his wife Irma.